secret344/flutter-tooltip/README.md

 # metooltip

 Reference flutter native Tooltip to implement a configurable Tooltip, as a project to learn flutter by myself.
+I will complete some business logic step by step, Ensure the stability of api.

 ## Future